tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [麻布](https://mabugeneration.com)：4.0/5.
 Order the out for delivery food, quantity is small compared to previous one.

 [Mezcalero](https://mezcalerotoronto.com/): 4.6/5.
-Good Sapnishn food, cheap price, worth to try their seafood paella.
+Good Spanish food, cheap price, worth to try their seafood paella.

 [Miller Tavern](https://themillertavern.com/): 4.4/5.
 Ok food, amount is not small, price not cheap, if you reach around lake, could have a try.